Millais/Finflow/README.md

 > A prototype personal finance visualisation tool created in response to the introduction of PSD2 regulations in January 2018.
 Designed to be a companion to existing financial dashboards, Finflow is a project motivated by a desire to explore the opportunities of Open Banking, as well as a personal challenge to obtain deeper knowledge of Javascript & D3.

-FinFlow is a prototype visualisation tool for exploring categorised spending data.
+Finflow is a prototype visualisation tool for exploring categorised spending data.
 Features include:
 * Dynamically generated Sankey visualisation
 * Transaction filtering using visualisation interactivity
 * Monthly spending summaries with category breakdowns